Cat With An Adorably Judgmental Look Because Of His Injuries Is Looking For His New Forever Home

 “We have struggled to find a home for poor Lawrence despite him being such a friendly and loving cat,” Georgina Holding, fostering and rehoming coordinator at the RSPCA’s Friern Barnet branch, said in a press release.

-“We’re worried that his unique look is putting off potential adopters as we either haven’t had any applications for him or any interest we have had has fallen through.
-It seems like poor Lawrence has just been ‘ghosted.'
-It’s so sad to see such a fantastic cat waiting this long to find his forever home."
+“We’re worried that his unique look is putting off potential adopters, as we either haven’t had any applications for him or any interest we have had has fallen through.
+It seems like poor Lawrence has just been ‘ghosted.’
+It’s so sad to see such a fantastic cat waiting this long to find his forever home.”

-To be fair, he doesn't even look that weird—the aftermath of his surgery from the injuries look normal.
+To be fair, he doesn't even look that weird—the aftermath of his surgery from the injuries looks normal.
 Still, we hope this just means that the perfect family or person to take him in is just finding their way to him.

 Currently, Lawrence is living under a foster family's care, playing with the kids.

 As for a forever home, Lawrence prefers an environment that isn't too chaotic, although he is now used to living with kids in his foster home.
-He would very much love a yard where he could just nap under the sun.
+He would very much love a yard where he could nap under the sun.

-He is also a very snuggly cat so a family who loves hugs would be perfect for him.
-He also loves to play with ping-pong balls, and just about anything that would give him a good time.
+He is also a very snuggly cat, so a family who loves hugs would be perfect for him.
+He also loves to play with ping-pong balls and just about anything that would give him a good time.

 “We’d urge anyone who is looking to bring a cat into their life to please take a chance on Lawrence,” Holding said.
 “We think he is beautiful inside and out!”